 Solicitor and Lay Members are appointed for a three year term which may be renewed on application.
 Vacancies are filled following an open and transparent competition.
 The most recent competition was concluded in November 2019.

-There are currently six Solicitor Members and six Lay Members drawn from a wide range of backgrounds to reflect the make up of the profession and, as far as possible, the public.
+There are currently twelve Solicitor Members and fifteen Lay Members drawn from a wide range of backgrounds to reflect the make up of the profession and, as far as possible, the public.
 Pursuant to Article 43 (2) of the Solicitors (Northern Ireland) Order 1976 a Solicitor Member is elected as President of the Tribunal.
 The President is currently Rosemary Connolly.

 Solicitor Members are independent of the Council of the Law Society of Northern Ireland.
 Solicitor Members of the Tribunal must be a practising solicitor of not less than ten years’ standing.
 Lay Members must not be either solicitors or members of the Bar of Northern Ireland.